Dark matter direct detection from the single phonon to the nuclear recoil regime: Dynamic structure factor

 For mono-atomic lattices, the density of states can be extracted directly from neutron scattering data through the incoherent structure factor.
 This is not always possible for multi-atomic lattices, since the scattering is only sensitive to the combination $\sum_d |\overline{ f_d}|^2 D_d(\omega)/m_d $.
 To infer the individual $D_d(\omega)$ as well as $D(\omega)$, one therefore needs a set of scattering techniques which allows one to effectively vary the $\overline{f_d}$.
 This is not available for all materials, and it is therefore often most convenient to extract the $D_d(\omega)$ from DFT calculations.
 A comprehensive library of results has been made available by the materials project \cite{Jain2013}.

 Returning now to the calculation of the autocorrelation function, we can expand the exponential term in \eqref{eqn:incohmigdal} using the form of the correlator in \eqref{eq:correldensitystates}.
-This yields an explicit representation of the incoherent correlator as an expansion in number of phonons $n$ being excited:
+This yields an explicit representation of $C_{\ell d}$ as an expansion in number of phonons $n$ being excited:

 where the delta function arises from the time integral $\frac{1}{2\pi} \int dt\, e^{i(\sum \omega_i)t} e^{-i \omega t}$ and ensures energy conservation.
 Here, by using \eqref{eq:correldensitystates}, the Debye-Waller function takes the form of